 Drama and Poetry Declamation Competition

-Thursday, April 26, 2018 at 4:30pm in the 4th Floor Teleconference Lecture Hall at Alexander Library, located at 169 College Avenue.
-Parking will be available without a permit in Lots 26, 30, and the College Avenue deck.
+Thursday, May 2, 2019 at 4:30pm in the 4th Floor Teleconference Lecture Hall at Alexander Library, located at 169 College Avenue.
+Parking information will be sent upon registration.

 - Students are encouraged to recite a poetry or prose selection OR to perform a dramatic scene or song.